lukejharmon/herpclass/papers.md

 Week of Nov.
 9:
 [Sherratt, E., M.d.R.
 Castañeda, Garwood, R.J., D.L.
 Mahler, T.J.
 Sanger, A. Herrel, K. de Queiroz, and J.B.
 Losos.
 2015.
 Amber fossils demonstrate deep-time stability of Caribbean lizard communities.
 PNAS early edition DOI: 10.1073/pnas.1506516112.](http://www.oeb.harvard.edu/faculty/losos/jblosos/pdfs/Sherratt%20et%20al.%202015.pdf)

+Week of Nov.
+30:
+[Uyeda, JC, Drewes, RC, and BM Zimkus.
+2007.
+The California Academy of Sciences Gulf of Guinea Expeditions (2001, 2006) VI.
+A new species of Phrynobatrachus from the Gulf of Guinea islands and a reanalysis of Phrynobatrachus dispar and P. feae (Anura:
+Phrynobatrachidae).
+Proceedings of the California Academy of Sciences, 58(18):367-385.]({{ site.baseurl}}/assets/papers/uyeda.pdf)